MexicoCassie – details

-I have written two books about Mexico, Moving to Mérida (fully updated in the summer of 2023), and Yucatán With Kids: A Travel Guide (available in Spanish and English).
-Both are available on Amazon.
+📖 I have written two books: Moving to Mérida, and Yucatán With Kids: A Travel Guide (available in Spanish and English).

 Do you use social media?

-You can also find me on Facebook and Instagram.
+Yup, although not super willingly.
+You can find me on Facebook and Instagram.
 On these sites, I share thoughts about my experiences as well as tips about how to travel smart as well as some occasional political views that I should probably keep to myself.
+I also write on Substack.

 Why did you take up blogging?